-Mr. Andrew Chan, Sustainability & Climate Change Leader, PwC South East Asian Consulting Services, Capacity Building Lead, CEO Action Network
+Mr. Andrew Chan, South East Asia's Sustainability and Climate Change Leader, PwC Malaysia; Lead, CEO Action Network (CAN) Capacity Building Workstream

 This Masterclass will provide insights on the building blocks required to establish an implementable pathway and roadmap for organisations to achieve Net Zero.